Suggested Book & A/V List

 The story of Jason Crigler, one of New York City's most sought-after guitarists.
 Chronicles Jason's powerful and unusual story.
 Explores the nature of hope, faith, and healing.

 Created by the Department of Rehabilitation Medicine at the Mount Sinai School of Medicine.
-Unique to this video are individuals who have experienced mild, moderate, and severe Traumatic Brain Injury (TBI) as well as Acquired Brain Injury (ABI) who relate their personal stories about their initial diagnosis and their lifelong challenges in living with TBI.
-(This is an online Google video.)
+Unique to this video are individuals who have experienced mild, moderate, and severe traumatic brain injury (TBI) as well as acquired brain injury (ABI) who relate their personal stories about their initial diagnosis and their lifelong challenges in living with TBI.